hanielcedraz/BAQCOM/increasing_Limit_CentOS_7_and_MacOS.md

 Commands require root access

 ## Find the default limit – check the open files line – it will be 1024
     $ sudo ulimit -a

-#To increase edit nano /etc/sysctl.conf add the below line, save and exit
+## To increase edit nano /etc/sysctl.conf add the below line, save and exit

-fs.file-max = 100000
+    $ fs.file-max = 100000

-#We also need to increase hard and soft limits
+## We also need to increase hard and soft limits
-#Edit /etc/security/limits.conf add the below lines before the #End, save and exit
+  #Edit /etc/security/limits.conf add the below lines before the "#End of file", save and exit

     * soft nproc 65535
     * hard nproc 65535
     * soft nofile 65535
     * hard nofile 65535

-#Next run the command
+## Next run the command

-sudo sysctl -p
+    $ sudo sysctl -p